 Official Miami Grand Prix parking tickets are only available for purchase by people who’ve already purchased admission tickets for the F1.
 That applies to campus pass, grandstand and hospitality ticket holders.

 How do you know when they go on sale?
-If you purchased admission tickets then you’ll get an email to your inbox from the Miami GP saying that there are parking tickets now available in your account.
-If you can’t see the email, check your junk.
+If you purchased admission tickets then you’ll get an email to your inbox from the Miami GP saying that there are parking tickets now available for purchase in your account.

 There are over 25 different official Miami Grand Prix parking lots available, some within the campus and some off-site.
-However, you will automatically be issued tickets based upon your admission ticket selection.
+You will automatically be issued tickets based upon your admission ticket selection.

-Grandstand seat holders will be given the option to purchase official parking tickets in one specific parking lot.
-That lot will have been predetermined by Miami F1 organisers based upon the location of your chosen grandstand.
+Grandstand ticket holders will be given the option to purchase official parking tickets in a specific parking lot, based upon the location of your chosen grandstand.
 It doesn’t seem that there’s a way to change the parking lot that you’ve been assigned, so you can either chose to purchase the parking tickets or not.

 Campus pass holders seem to be preassigned an official Miami F1 parking lot at random, and again you can either take them or leave them.